Welcome

 • reducing the causes of irregular migration and displacement;

-• promoting legal ways to migrate;
+• promoting regular ways to migrate;

 • protecting migrants and refugees;